OualidZM/ChatAppProject/README.md

                                                         .getElementById('keyValue')
                                                         .value.replace(inputValue, ''))
     }
-If the button that was pressed equals to `CE`
+however, if the button that was pressed equals to `CE`

     else if (element.innerHTML === 'CE') {